 • Birthdays for little ones can be a delightful time for family and friends in the fall season.

-• A pumpkin themed dinner party for friends before heading out to the big family holiday meal might be just the ticket for a grown up fall birthday.
+• Use pumpkins to host a dinner party for friends before heading out to the big family holiday meal might be just the ticket for a grown up fall birthday.

 • Painted white as in the snowman pumpkins above, these luminaries would be beautiful at Christmas time.